CiviCRM: Users

-CiviCRM is used by many large NGOs including the Canadian Ski Patrol, Creative Commons, the Free Software Foundation, CERN, and the Wikimedia Foundation for their fundraising.
-CiviCRM is also used by Kabissa to provide CRM capabilities to over 1,500 organizations, mostly in Africa and by the National Democratic Institute to provide CRM capabilities to emerging political parties in several countries.
+CiviCRM has been used by many large NGOs including the Canadian Ski Patrol, Creative Commons, the Free Software Foundation, CERN, Mozilla, the GNOME Foundation, and Wikimedia Foundation.
+CiviCRM has also been used by Kabissa to provide CRM capabilities to over 1,500 organizations, mostly in Africa and by the National Democratic Institute to provide CRM capabilities to emerging political parties in several countries.

 Other users include the Green Party of England and Wales, the Institute of Fisheries Management, the Australian Greens, and the British Association of Social Workers.